bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Build_and_deploy.md

 :::

-5. For troubleshooting purposes, you can active the "Debug_mode" option to activate the debug verbose mode.
+5. For troubleshooting purposes, you can activate the "Debug_mode" option to activate the debug verbose mode.
 6. Click on the build button (lower left).
 7. You should see the job progress and steps.